Join us on a whale survey!

 Oceanic Society and SEE Turtles invite you to beautiful Barra de Potosí on Mexico’s Pacific coast to immerse yourself in this region’s rich marine and terrestrial biodiversity and to participate in the Whales of Guerrero.

-We may also observe olive ridley sea turtles, golden cow nosed and spotted eagle rays, red-billed tropic birds, blue and brown footed boobies, roseate spoonbills, brown and white pelicans, frigate birds, and countless other species.
-In addition to learning humpback whale fluke identification and hydro-acoustic recording techniques, you will assist with recording other key ecosystem data.
-You will come away with a wealth of knowledge about humpback whale behavior and biology and the unique experience of being a part of a truly pioneering project.
+As a participant on this expedition you will have the chance to help scientists better understand the important humpback whale population that inhabits the area during the winter months.
+For 3-4 days, visitors will work alongside American and Mexican scientists and local fishermen to spot, identify, and make scientific observations of humpback whales and any of 13 species of dolphins found in the area.
+We also frequently observe olive ridley and three other species of sea turtles, mobulas, golden cow nosed and spotted eagle rays, Roseate Spoonbills, Wood Storks, egrets, cranes, herons, Brown and Blue-footed Boobies, and Red-billed Tropicbirds in their nesting sites.
+In addition to learning humpback whale fluke identification, hydro-acoustic recording techniques, you will also assist with recording other key ecosystem data.
+Our citizen scientists come away with a wealth of knowledge about humpback whale behavior and biology and the unique experience of being a part of a truly pioneering project.

 We will also take time to explore the diverse surrounding ecosystems that include mangrove forests, salt flats, sea turtle nesting beaches, and sierra highlands, and we’ll explore quaint local towns, sustainable farms, and more.